Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Reinforcement Learning Based Optimizer

-{\bf State:} Let the state space $\mathcal{S}$ be the one containing all neural network models along with its placement on devices.
-Each model is represented by a set of hyperparameters and model weights.
-For example, a state can be the first $3$ convolutional layers (Conv-layers) residing at the mobile device, with the following $2$ Conv-layers and the fully-connected layers placed at the cloud.
-It would be a different state if the same model is deployed but only the first $2$ Conv-layers are assigned to the device.
+{\bf State:} $\mathcal{S}$ is the finite state space which contains all possible neural architectures deployed across the mobile devices and the cloud side.
+Let $s \in \mathcal{S}$ be a tuple list representing the architecture of a DNN.
+The length of $s$ equals the number of DNN layers. $s_i$ represents the $i$-th layer which is a tuple $<l,k,s,p,n>$. $l$ denotes the layer type, $k,s,p,n$ are the kernel size, stride size, padding length, and the number of output channel respectively.

 {\bf Action:} A finite action set $\mathcal{A}$ transforms a state from one to another.
-We consider two types of actions in this work: the {\em partition} of the model across different devices, and model {\em compression}.
+We consider two types of actions in this work: the {\em partition} of the model across different devices and model {\em compression}.
 By compressing a base DNN to one fitting the mobile end, it not only shrinks down the search space but with some accuracy guarantee by the conclusion of \cite{han2015deep}.

-{\bf Transition probability and discount factor:} Letting the transition probability space be $\mathcal{T}$, we take a deterministic approach to transform a DNN structure from one to another with probability $1$.
+{\bf Transition probability and discount factor:} Letting the transition probability space be $\mathcal{T}$, we take a deterministic transition since an action always transforms a DNN structure from one to another with probability $1$.
 And we set the discount factor $\gamma$ to $1$ to make each reward contribute equally to the final return.

-{\bf Reward function:} The reward $r: \mathcal{S} \mapsto \mathbb{R}$ can be factorized as model accuracy, privacy, and performance indicator aforementioned.
-After taking each action, we obtain a new state --- a new DNN structure and its placement --- along with its associated reward.
-To explore more DNN structures at one run, we generate more than one new DNN within each episode and use their average reward as the reward for the action taken.
+{\bf Reward function:} The reward $r: \mathcal{S} \mapsto \mathbb{R}$ can be factorized as model accuracy, privacy, and resource utilization aforementioned.
+After taking each action, we obtain a new state --- a new DNN structure and its placement --- along with its associated reward $r$.
 Note that with each action taken, not all metrics would change.
 For instance, the action of partition does not change the model accuracy or the performance indicator, while compression would affect all metrics.
 Further, we define the intermediate reward to be zero, {\em i.e.}, the reward should only be given when the compression procedure is done for all layers, and any intermediate state would be rewarded $0$.

 We consider a large reward should be given when the model achieves a high level of all three metrics.
 If all three metrics are treated equivalently, we can express the reward in the following form: